 One study published in the Indian Journal of Dermatology, Venereology, and Leprology measured the impact of 500 milligrams of evening primrose oil on patients who struggled with this skin condition.
-Ninety-six percent (!) of the patients showed improvement after five months, and this form of treatment was noted as safe and effective.
-(11)
+Ninety-six percent of the patients showed improvement after five months, and this form of treatment was noted as safe and effective.

 6. Rheumatoid Arthritis

 One study done by Arthritis Research UK measured the effects of evening primrose oil on 49 people.
 The data found that 94 percent of participants who got evening primrose oil reported a significant improvement of disease-related symptoms, including pain and morning stiffness.

-Osteoporosis is when small holes or weakened areas are formed in the bone; this can lead to fractures, pain and a dowager’s hump (a hump at the upper back).
+Osteoporosis is when small holes or weakened areas are formed in the bone.
+This can lead to fractures, pain and a dowager’s hump (a hump at the upper back).

 Some studies propose that people who don’t get enough of some essential fatty acids are more likely to have bone loss than those with normal levels of these fatty acids.
 Taking evening primrose oil, along with fish oil and calcium, seems to decrease bone loss and increase bone density in elderly people with osteoporosis.

 In one controlled trial, women either took a placebo or six grams of a combination of evening primrose oil and fish oil along with 600 milligrams of calcium every day for a total of three years.
 The women who took evening primrose, fish oil and calcium had zero spinal bone loss in the first 18 months and an impressive 3.1 percent increase in spinal bone mineral density during the last 18 months.

 Evening primrose oil pregnancy recommendations vary.
 Don’t take evening primrose or use evening primrose oil to induce labor unless instructed to by your health care provider.

 According to Memorial Sloan Kettering Cancer Center, “Evening primrose oil does not have hormonal properties, but some products that contain it may also contain phytoestrogens, which are plant-derived sources of estrogen.”

-If you’re prone to seizures and take a class of medications called phenothiazines — which is used to treat schizophrenia — you shouldn’t take evening primrose oil because it may increase your risk of seizures.
+If you’re prone to seizures and take a class of medications called phenothiazines — used to treat schizophrenia — you shouldn’t take evening primrose oil because it may increase your risk of seizures.